txace/LTSS-NIEM/README.md

    ```
    to generate a create script for the database starting from the initial migration.
 - Right-click on LTSSWebService in the Solution Explorer and choose to publish to a website hosted on either a local or remote IIS instance.
 If you choose to publish to a local instance, simply copy the files to your desired remote IIS website folder.
+- Populate your Email table with your desired configuration data for summary notifications.
+It would be prudent to valid your configuration data with `EmailHelper.SendEmail`.

 ### Workflow of the service
 When a referral id is sent from LTSS, its associated SendReferralRequestPayloadType is persisted to a database common to the various TxACE centers.
 After it is persisted, the service immediately responds with a referral acknowledgement and makes a retrieveReferralInfo request for the data associated with the referral id.
 Once the data is received we persist it to the database and validate that it can be deserialized.
 Then we call updateReferralInfo with "AC" (acknowledgement) if we successfully retrieved valid XML and "PF" (process failure) otherwise.